How to debug

 For example:

-When I collected a new sword, I expected to find it in my inventory, but instead my inventory was unchanged.
+🐛When I collected a new sword, I expected to find it in my inventory, but instead my inventory was unchanged.

 Use this format, even when informally reporting bugs, or when formulating the bug to yourself.
 This format